StephenButtolph/canoto/README.md

 ## Why not Proto?

-Proto is a fast, compact encoding format with extensive language support.
+Proto is a fast, compact, encoding format with extensive language support.
 However, [Proto is not canonical](https://protobuf.dev/programming-guides/serialization-not-canonical/).

 Proto is designed to be forwards-compatible.
 Almost by definition, a forwards-compatible serialization format can not be canonical.
 The format of a field can not validated to be canonical if the expected type of the field is not known during decoding.